-Digital transformation requires professionals to evolve – to anticipate and manage smart systems that outperform us on many tasks, and climb our evolutionary ladder.
+Digital transformation requires professionals to evolve – to anticipate and manage smart systems that outperform us on many tasks.
 As Geoff Colvin wrote [source]:

 If the prospect sounds worrying, it shouldn’t… it’s wonderful news.